funkybob/gilbert/docs/hooks.rst

 Lifecycle Hooks
 ===============

-The `Site` object supports adding listeners to be invoked at certain events in the lifecycle of rendering.
-These are called "hooks".
+The ``Site`` object supports adding listeners to be invoked at certain events in the lifecycle of rendering.
+These are called `hooks`.

-To add a listener, simply call `Site.on` with the name of the event and a callable which accepts a `Site` as its first argument,
+To add a listener, simply call ``Site.on`` with the name of the event and a callable which accepts a ``Site`` as its first argument,

 .. code-block:: python